Tugela River

-The river originates in Mont-aux-Sources of the Drakensberg Mountains at an elevation of almost 11,000 feet and plunges 947 metres down the Tugela Falls.
-The Mont-aux-Sources is also the origin of tributaries of two other major South African rivers, the Orange and the Vaal.
+The river originates in Mont-aux-Sources of the Drakensberg Mountains at an elevation of 3 282 metres and plunges in five distinct free-leaping falls 947 metres down the Tugela Falls.
+The Mont-aux-Sources is also the origin of tributaries of two other major South African rivers, the Orange and the Caledon River.
 From the Drakensberg range, the Tugela follows a 560 km route through the KwaZulu-Natal midlands before flowing into the Indian Ocean.
 The total catchment area is approximately 29100 km2.
 Land uses in the catchment are mainly rural subsistence farming and commercial forestry.

 Tributaries

-The Tugela has a number of tributaries coming off the Drakensberg, the largest being the Mzinyathi ("Buffalo") River (rising near Majuba Hill), but also the Little Tugela River, Klip River (rising near Van Reenen Pass), Mooi River, Blood River, Sundays River (rising in the Biggarsberg) Ingagani River and Bushman River.
+The Tugela is fed by a number of tributaries coming off the Drakensberg, the largest being the Mzinyathi ("Buffalo") River (rising near Majuba Hill).
+Others are the Little Tugela River, Klip River (rising near Van Reenen Pass), Mooi River, Blood River, Sundays River (rising in the Biggarsberg) Ingagani River and Bushman River.
 The Buffalo River joins the Tugela some 19 km east of Tugela Ferry at 28°43′04″S 30°38′41″E.

-The Blood River was named by the Boers, led by Andries Pretorius, after they defeated the Zulu king Dingane on 16 December 1838, when the river is said to have run red with the blood of Zulu warriors.
+The Blood River was named by the Boers, led by Andries Pretorius, after they defeated the Zulu king Dingane on 16 December 1838.
+The river is said to have run red with the blood of Zulu warriors.
 Below the Blood River is Rorke's Drift, a crossing point and a battle site, in the Anglo-Zulu War.